gabboraron/Play_with_Docker_Classroom/README.md

 *more: https://docs.docker.com/get-started/04_sharing_app/*

-### Share file/folder with docker conatiner
+### Share file/folder with docker container
 > The first option most people encounter is the bind mount, where part of your local filesystem is shared with the container.
 For example, if you run
 >
 > `docker run -it -v /users/stephen:/my_files ubuntu bash`
 >
-> then the files at /users/stephen will be available at /my_files in the container, and you can read and write to them there.
+> Then the files at /users/stephen will be available at /my_files in the container, and you can read and write to them there.
 This is very simple and convenient, but if you’re using Docker Desktop a named volume may have better performance, for reasons I’ll explain in the next section.
 >
 > *more: https://www.docker.com/blog/file-sharing-with-docker-desktop/*